- The official language spoken in Malaysia is the Malaysian language, also called Malaysian Malay or simply just Malay.

 Malay: The Official And The National Language Of Malaysia

-The Malay language belongs to the Austronesian family and it is the most widely spoken language in the country with ten dialects, and the official standardized dialect being the Bahasa.
+The Malay language belongs to the Austronesian family and it is the most widely spoken language in the country with ten dialects.
+The official standardized dialect is Bahasa.
 Malay language has more than 20 million users in other countries like Indonesia and the Philippines.
-The langue gained prominence after the race riots of 1969 in Malaysia.
+The language gained prominence after the race riots of 1969 in Malaysia.
 Languages like Indonesian are a variant of the Malay language.
 Archaeologists found early scripts of Malay dating back to as early as 683 AD in Southern Sumatra and Bangka Island.
 In the 14th century, the Malay language was written in Indian script, then Arabic, and then replaced by Latin script years later in the 17th century.
 Experts divide the history of Malay language into five historical periods namely; Old Malay, Transitional Period Malay, the Malacca (Classical) Period Malay, Late Modern Malay, and the Modern Malay.
-The Sanskrit language heavily influenced by Old Malay, and during the Malacca / Classical period (1402 – 1511) the language developed quickly under Islamic literature influence which the Sultanate of Malacca led.
+The Sanskrit language heavily influenced by Old Malay, and during the Malacca / Classical period (1402 – 1511) the language developed quickly under the influence of Islamic literature influence during the reign of the Sultanate of Malacca.

 Chinese Languages Spoken In Malaysia

 Mandarin is the most widely spoken form of Chinese language in Malaysia.
 This language is a lingua franca among the Malaysian Chinese and widely used in Chinese schools and businesses.
 Other variants of Chinese include Hokkien, Cantonese, Hakka, Hainanese, Hok-chew, Yue, and Min among others.
 However, most of the less popular Chinese languages are facing extinction as more people adopt Mandarin.